naveen6254mn-source/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Load the Iris dataset and separate features and target labels.
+1.Load the Iris dataset and separate features and target labels.

-Standardize the feature values using StandardScaler for better model performance.
+2.Standardize the feature values using StandardScaler for better model performance.

-Split the dataset into training and testing sets.
+3.Split the dataset into training and testing sets.

-Train the SGD Classifier model using the training data.
+4.Train the SGD Classifier model using the training data.

-Predict test data results and evaluate accuracy with classification report.
+5.Predict test data results and evaluate accuracy with classification report.

 ## Program:
 ```